ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 --
-i subject myself to infinite digital consumerism and media consumption -- i love music so much so much i will breathe it in i will swallow it i will engrave it everywhere on my skin i will ingest it in my heart and brain i will pump it in my blood i will give birth to it i will intertwine it with my soul i will transcend alongside it
+i subject myself to infinite digital consumerism and media consumption --
+==i love music so much so much i will breathe it in i will swallow it i will engrave it everywhere on my skin i will ingest it in my heart and brain i will pump it in my blood i will give birth to it i will intertwine it with my soul i will transcend alongside it==
 --
 ==i'm not even gonna pretend i know shit i don't know shit unfortunately== --